loganbateman/PGPPractice-Tracker/README.md

 For each driver with a recorded lap time, the app shows:
 - Kart Number
 - Driver
+- Fast Lap
 - Total Laps
-- Session Total Count (how many practice sessions exist in the event)
+- Session Attendance
 - Over Minimum?
 (Yes/No based on your required minimum, default 4)
-- Sessions Attended (comma-separated session names)
+- Sessions Attended

 ## Features